-

 Emma Ward Edwards

-1845-1896 Emma Ward Edwards was one of the first woman doctors in NJ.
-Born in Newark, she graduated valedictorian of the first class of the Women’s Medical College of the New York Infirmary in 1870.
-She opened a general practice in Newark, practicing at the Home of the Aged, and around Newark.
-Member of Essex…
+1845-1896 Emma Ward Edwards was one of the first woman doctors in New Jersey.
+She ran a large general practice in Newark, also practicing at the Home of the Aged, and around Newark.
+Newark News wrote she was “to many households the beloved physician, the sympathizing helpful friend who spared herself no labor to reduce…

 -